-Following the economic turmoil that many Caribbean nations experienced during the global economic downturn that began in 2008, it became clear that countries in the Caribbean region needed to develop the skills and strength to build their financial policies and make their voices heard in wider policy debates.
+Following the economic turmoil that many Caribbean nations experienced during the global economic downturn that began in 2008, it became clear that countries in the region needed to develop the skills and strength to build their financial policies and make their voices heard.

 With the support of the Institute of Law and Economics in Jamaica, this project will create an official network of businesses, NGOs, CSOs, youth organisations, community organisations and will increase their knowledge and skills to engage effectively in the process of fiscal policy formation.
 Workshops and public forums around the region will be held, and partnerships with tertiary institutions will be forged to capture younger opinions.
 Network participation at OECD, UN and Commonwealth forums on tax will also be secured.